-Some exam subjects must be taken - these are the compulsory subjects and include: English, Maths, Science, Welsh, Religious Studies and Welsh Baccaclaureate.
+Some exam subjects must be taken - these are the compulsory subjects and include: English, Maths, Science, Welsh and Welsh Baccaclaureate.
+Some subjects must be taken but do not necessarily lead to an exam.

-The Welsh Baccalaureate (WBacc) is a qualification which involves the teaching and development of essential skills for working life.
+The Welsh Baccalaureate (WBacc) is a new qualification which involves the teaching and development of essential skills for working life.
 The WBacc is an important qualification which does not involve exams, only work completed over the 2 years.